Deltara3/Deject/README.md

 > Will be added after the project is functional.

 # License
 All code is licensed under the MIT License.
+Ubuntu Sans Mono is distributed under the Ubuntu Font License.